 How To Get Around Bulawayo

-It is fairly easy to get around Bulawayo on foot during the day, but taxis are advised during the evenings for safety’s sake like any other place.
-However, there are several pleasant areas in Bulawayo’s older areas that are worth wandering through.
+It is fairly easy to get around Bulawayo on foot during the day, but metered taxis are advised in the evenings for safety’s sake.
+Looking to explore and take in the historical sites?
+There are several pleasant areas in Bulawayo’s older areas that are worth wandering through.

-Driving is by far the easiest way to get around so car hire is an option but not necessary.
-Alternative options are to take the local taxis, hire a mshikashika or use the readily available minibus taxi system (cheap, convenient, but crowded but is still worth the experience).
+It goes without saying, driving is the easiest way to get around so car hire is an option but not necessary.
+Alternative options are to take the local taxis, hire a mshikashika or use the readily available minibus taxi system (cheap, convenient and a little crowded but is worth the experience).

 Where to Stay in Bulawayo

-TIP: USD$60 will get you a fair deal on accommodation including breakfast.
+TIP: USD$60 will get you a fair deal on accommodation including breakfast from local lodges.

-Not known for its vibrant night scene, there are still places where you can enjoy the evening.
-Bulawayo has a number of Shisa Nyama like Sports 747, Hartsfield Tshisa Nyama and East 68 Pub & Grill.
-Shisa Nyama or Tshisa Nyama is similar to a braai or barbeque usually near a butchery.
-People from all walks of life flock to a shisa nyama.
+Shisanyama or Tshisa Nyama is similar to a braai or barbeque usually near a butchery.
+People from all walks of life flock to a Shisanyama.
 They’re fantastic tourist attractions and if you aren’t welcomed by plumes of smoke from the braai, you’re surely at the wrong place.

 Things to Do in the City